lloydroc/ebyte-sx1276/README.md

 ## Changing e32 settings

-We can use the `-w HEX` options to change settings.
+We can use the `-w HEX` option to change settings.
 For example we could save the settings by doing a `e32 -w C000001A1744`.
 See the datasheet for each of these options.
 For the form XXYYYY1AZZ44.
 If XX=C0 parameters are saved to e32's EEPROM, if XX=C2 settings will be lost on power cycle.
 The address is represented by YYYY and the channel is represented by ZZ.